Sarita-16/JavaScript/README.md

 1. Find 2nd largest element from an Array
 2. Remove duplicates from an Array using foreach() method
 3. Remove duplicates from an Array using set() method \\ set() method : create collections of unique values

+# practiceDay9.js

+1. Display the current day and time